 - Be as thorough as you possibly can.
 Explain what’s going on, add screenshots and links, and anything that gets your point across.
 If you add a lot of detail, board members will be able to localize your problem faster.

-Where Should You Get WordPress Support?
+Where Should You Get WordPress Support or Maintenance Help?

 With so many resources available, what are the best places for WordPress support?
 It can be tricky to find that balance, so we’ve created three main categories: official support platforms, Facebook groups, Slack and outside sites.